- Narbonic: "I love you." "Not enough." Note that both characters who say it are ironically echoing the other. Isn't time travel fun?

-- "I'd be tempted to say this is impossible to say that this is 'impossible', but that is a word used only by idiots who lack the patience and reason to consider their own surroundings." ...
+- "I'd be tempted to say that this is 'impossible', but that is a word used only by idiots who lack the patience and reason to consider their own surroundings." ...
 "Impossible!"

 - Faulty Logic uses the "malicious" variant in a single (long) strip